 - Enter the name for your new custom page in the New page title field, and click Add

-This will create a new Custom Page, and open the page for editing.
+- This will create a new Custom Page.
+You can then click the pencil icon to open the page for editing.

 By default, a new Custom Page will be set to be visible for Everyone.
-To set your Custom Pages as a Private Page, choose one of the following options from the gear icon menu.
+To set your Custom Pages as a Private Page within Site Builder, choose one of the following options from the gear icon menu.

 Private Pages for Logged in Students